 Targeted emails are all super relevant.
 They’re based on an attribute of the customer, or an action that the customer took recently, or a calculation of their overall behavior or purchase history.
 When the customer reads the email, they feel like it fits them, instead of wondering, Why did they send me this?

 Personalised email campaigns generate 75% of email revenue.
 Is that because personalised campaigns are more common or more effective?
 Both.
-Rudimentary personalisation includes the user’s first name, but truly targeted email goes beyond first name.
+Rudimentary personalisation includes the user’s first name, but genuinely targeted email goes beyond first name.
 It can include:

 - Recent behavior or activity